Name: Renaud Barbier

 RB: We are only 2, but we work with a network of suppliers specialized in CNC (Computer Numerical Control) machining, carbon fiber, board shaping, etc…

-WZ: Mantafoils has a long experience within kitefoils.
+WZ: Mantafoils has a lot of experience within kitefoils.
 Why are you expanding into windfoiling?

 We have been selling hundreds of windfoils around the world, it is one of the fastest growing market together with surf foils.
 Kitefoils is now stable, with a large number of brands.